TERREMEMBER/znbase/docs/content/stable/admin/ysqlsh.md

 - host: `-h 127.0.0.1`
 - port: `-p 5433`
-- user: `-U yugabyte`
+- user: `-U ZNbase`

 {{< note title="Note" >}}

-Starting with v2.0.1, the default password for the default user `yugabyte` is `yugabyte`.
-If YSQL authentication is enabled, then the `yugabyte` user will be prompted for this password.
+Starting with v2.0.1, the default password for the default user `ZNbase` is `ZNbase`.
+If YSQL authentication is enabled, then the `ZNbase` user will be prompted for this password.

-For v2.0.0 users, the default user `yugabyte` has no password.
+For v2.0.0 users, the default user `ZNbase` has no password.
 If you do not want any password to be prompted, then you should not enable YSQL authentication.
-If you want to enable YSQL authentication, then you must first set a password for the `yugabyte` user (in a cluster with YSQL authentication turned off).
+If you want to enable YSQL authentication, then you must first set a password for the `ZNbase` user (in a cluster with YSQL authentication turned off).

 {{< /note >}}